ucdavis/hpccf-docs/docs/admin/backups.md

 $ /quobyte/pbs/bin/restore.sh
 ```

-If everything is working correctly, you should see a list of snapshots.
+If everything is working correctly, you will see a list of snapshots.
 Pick the one you want to restore the file from
 (up/down arrows), then press enter.
 The snapshot you selected will be automatically mounted to a random directory, which
 is printed (for example `/home/omen/restore-fCnNXIUr`).